discourse/discourse/README.md

 3. SMTP_DOMAIN = the domain you will be sending emails from
 4. SMTP_USERNAME = your SMTP username
 5. SMTP_PASSWORD = your SMTP password
+6. HOST_NAME = the domain hosting your site

 ## Vision